beliefYin/lm_work_demo/readme.txt

 Created by Yinzx on May 8th, 2019

 Use pyinstaller for packaging.
-Need include passlib before pack.
+Need include passlib and python-docx before pack.